How to Standardize Project Documentation on SharePoint

 What is Project Documentation?

 Depending on the nature of your project and local guidance, there are many types of project documentation to consider.
-Below is a suggested list of essential documents to consider for your project:
+Below is a suggested list of essential document types to consider for your project:

-1. Business case: This document is part of the Initiation Phase and is used to secure approval for the project.
+This document is part of the initiation phase and is used to secure approval for the project.

-2. Project charter: The project charter is the most important document for any project manager.
-The document is the source of formal approval for the project and supports your authority as project manager.
+The project charter is the most important document for any project manager.
+It formalizes project approval and supports your authority as project manager.
 Simply put, the project cannot exist without it!

-3. Project Statement: Created during the planning phase, the project statement, or statement of work, explains how your team will deliver the requirements outlined in the project charter.
-By defining what is and is not included in the project, the statement is a critical way to manage project scope.
+Created during the planning phase, the project statement, or statement of work, explains how your team will deliver the requirements outlined in the project charter.

-4. Project Communications Plan: The communications plan explains who needs to receive what information, when, and in what format, for example, a weekly meeting with the project sponsor.
+The project communication plan explains who needs to receive what information, when, and in what format, for example, a weekly meeting with the project sponsor.

-6. Lessons Learned: During project post-mortem and closure, document lessons learned to help improve internal processes and future projects.
+During the project closure, document lessons learned to help improve internal processes and future projects.

 • A single, accurate record of project work and deliverables.

-• Clear descriptions of individual roles and responsibilities, which can prevent conflict or misunderstandings later on.
+• Clear descriptions of individual roles and responsibilities to prevent conflict or misunderstandings

 • Better communication with stakeholders.

-How can SharePoint help in managing project documentation for remote teams?
+How can SharePoint manage project documentation for remote teams?

 Remote project teams rely heavily on documentation.
-The above list is a strong starting part and will add structure to your project.
+The outlined list above provides a solid foundation to organize your project.
+To support collaboration, include additional documents such as:

-Once you have decided what documents you need, you’ll need to find an easy way to store and manage the files.
+Once you have decided on the types of documents you need, you’ll need to find an easy way to store and manage the files.

-A SharePoint document library brings all project documents into a single repository, offering powerful management and search options.
+A SharePoint document library brings all project documents into a single repository, making it easier to find information when needed.

-With a SharePoint document library, it’s easy to centralize all project documents in one place.
+SharePoint simplifies collaboration by making it easy to centralize all project documents in one place.
 Finding relevant information also becomes much faster!

 SharePoint Server

-In SharePoint Server 2019, the default site includes a document library; you can also add more document libraries to your project site as needed.
+In SharePoint Server, the default site includes a document library, and additional libraries can be added to your project site as needed.

 SharePoint Online

-Use SharePoint teams sites in SharePoint Online in Microsoft 365 as a central hub for project collaboration, where team members can share deliverables and access project documents.
+SharePoint team sites in Microsoft 365 act as a central hub for project collaboration, where team members can share deliverables and access project documents.

 Benefits of using a SharePoint document library

-Using a document library in SharePoint, you can:
+Using a SharePoint document management system, you can:

-• Manage who has access to a library, a folder within a library, or an individual file within a library.
+• Manage access to a library, a folder within a library, or an individual file within a library

-• Build different libraries for different types of content.
+• Build different libraries for different content types

-Before you start adding documents to your SharePoint project site, it’s important to agree on a standardized approach with your team.
+Before adding documents to your SharePoint project site, it’s important to agree on a standardized approach with your team.

-In this article, I’m using the example of a website redesign project and have included the area of work in the name of each file.
-For example, planning documents will include ‘plan’ in the title; the same applies to ‘content’, ‘design’ and so on.
+For example, in a website redesign project, file names can reflect the area of work.
+Planning documents will include ‘plan’ in the title; the same applies to ‘content,’ ‘design,’ and so on.

 • Plan_Project Charter